aquelle-cp/RSCompetitions/README.md

     python3 start_discord_bot.py
     ```

-5. Type '!standings' or 'compbot do the thing!' in the channel you invited the bot to, it should print out the standings header first while it's working on the standings, then it'll print out the standings when it's done pulling and calculating them
+5. Type '!standings' or 'compbot do the thing!' in the channel you invited the bot to.
+It should print out first the standings header while it's working on calculating, then the standings when it's done pulling and calculating them.
+Note: if you run this immediately after starting the competition, it'll only print the header, because there aren't any standings yet to display

 ## Important notes

-- The Runescape API updates when players lobby or log out, so if you want your current xp to be reflected in the standings updates, you have to lobby or log out first
+- The Runescape API updates when players lobby or log out, so if you want your current xp to be reflected in the standings updates, you have to lobby/log first
-- In the same way, the start command will pull current xp from when someone last lobbied or logged out, so if people are logged in when the competition starts, it might not necessarily be their current xp but whatever they were at when they logged in
+- In the same way, the start command will pull current xp from when someone last lobbied/logged, so if people are logged in when the competition starts, it might not necessarily be their current xp but whatever they were at when they logged in
      - For my clan, I just tell everyone this and ask people to lobby before the competition starts if they've been training the skill, since cheating isn't usually a problem in a clan as small as mine.
-But if you have anyone in the clan who might want to mess with the competition and they know about it, they could potentially gain a bunch of xp in a session before the competition, and not lobby or log out until after it starts, which would give them a head start, so fair warning
+But if you have anyone in the clan who might want to mess with the competition and they're told about it, they could potentially gain a bunch of xp in a session before the competition, and not lobby/log until after it starts, which would give them a head start, so fair warning

 - The update command will not show players who haven't gained any xp for the competition.
-I didn't want to call anyone out who hadn't gotten around to participating despite signing up, or who had been busy
+I didn't want to call anyone out who hadn't gained any xp yet in a competition, so this was intentional

+- Usually if a player's xp is not updating, it's because they haven't lobbied/logged yet.
+If they have and it still isn't updating, it's possible the API is not updating properly for that player.
+We've had instances where one or two players' xp wouldn't update for several hours, but everyone else's was updating fine.
+If you wait it out, it'll update eventually